Oregon Bottle Bill: Senate Bill 1520 (canned wine)

-2022 expansion to Oregon Bottle Bill added canned wine, which will carry a refund value starting on July 1, 2025.
+2022 expansion to Oregon Bottle Bill made canned wine redeemable and went info effect on July 1, 2025.

 Deposit redemption

 Bag drop off redemption

+Bulk redemption of Oregon bottles by bag drop was introduced in 2010.
 In this redemption method, consumers create an account and fill designated bags with empty containers and drop off the filled bags to a participating location.
 They're collected and taken to a processing center and refund value is credited to the consumer's account after they have been counted.
-Drop locations are not staffed.
-The redemption operator OBRC is rated "F" by the Better Business Bureau as of November 2020 for having 64 complaints and 3 unanswered complaints.
+By February 2024, one in four households in Oregon had a bag account.
 State audit reported that consumers have complained about accuracy of the counting process, but found the program generally works well.
 The audit identified an instance where the OBRC incorrectly counted against a usage quota and commented that they were unable to identify where discrepancy came from due to account only shows the current balance without revealing credit for each bag.

+Reception

+The redemption operator OBRC is rated "B+" by the Better Business Bureau as of June 2025 with the reasoning of having 21 complaints.

 Concerns around fraudulent conduct

 Theft from curbside bins and receptacles

 It is unlawful under Oregon Revised Statutes 459A.080 to remove recyclable containers set aside for collection by a city or county collection service without the permission of the owner or generator of the contents, which includes going through curbside bins for containers with deposit value.
 It is also unlawful to remove recyclable material from a container, box, vehicle, depot or other receptacle for the accumulation or storage of recyclable material without permission of the receptacle's owner.
 Violation of ORS 459A.080 is a class A misdemeanor criminal offense per ORS 459.992(1)(d) In the Oregon Supreme Court case State v.
-Waterhouse,defendant, a scrapper, was found guilty of intentionally appropriating scrap metal having some value to himself.
+Waterhouse, defendant, a scrapper, was found guilty of intentionally appropriating scrap metal having some value to himself.